-- Activities and uses shall be prohibited from wetlands and wetland buffers, except as provided for in this chapter. - B. Wetland Buffers. - Where a residential plats and subdivisions is proposed within shoreline jurisdiction, wetlands and wetland buffers shall be placed within a non-buildable tract.
-Refer to density transfer options within CMC Chapter 18.09 Density and Dimensions, if lot dimensions are reduced below minimum standards. unless creation of a tract would result in violation of minimum lot depth standards. - 4.
-Adjusted Buffer Width in Shoreline Jurisdiction. - Adjustments Authorized by Wetland Permits.
+- 3. Where a residential plats and subdivisions is proposed within shoreline jurisdiction, wetlands and wetland buffers shall be placed within a non-buildable tract.
+Refer to density transfer options within CMC Chapter 18.09 Density and Dimensions, if lot dimensions are reduced below minimum standards. -unless creation of a tract would result in violation of minimum lot depth standards. - 4.
+Adjusted Buffer Width in Shoreline Jurisdiction. - a.
+Adjustments Authorized by Wetland Permits.
 Adjustments to the required buffer width are authorized by Section 16.53.050(D) of this section upon issuance of a wetland permit. - b.
 Functionally Isolated Buffer Areas.
 Areas which are functionally separated from a wetland and do not protect the wetland from adverse impacts shall be treated as follows: - Preexisting roads, structures, or vertical separation shall be excluded from buffers otherwise required by this chapter; - ii.
 Distinct portions of wetlands with reduced habitat functions that are components of wetlands with an overall habitat rating score greater than five points shall not be subject to the habitat function buffers designated in Tables 16.53.040-2 and 16.53.040-3 if all of the following criteria are met: - (A) The area of reduced habitat function is at least one acre in size; - (B) The area does not meet any WDFW priority habitat or species criteria; and - (C) The required habitat function buffer is provided for all portions of the wetland that do not have reduced habitat function. - (D) The buffer reduction afforded by this subsection shall not exceed seventy-five percent of the required buffer width of Category I and II wetlands. - C. Standard Requirements.
-Any action granting or approving a development permit application shall be conditioned on all the following: - Marking Buffer During Construction.
-The location of the outer extent of the wetland buffer shall be marked in the field and such markings shall be maintained throughout the duration of the permit. - 2.
-Permanent Marking of Buffer Area.
-A permanent physical demarcation along the upland boundary of the wetland buffer area shall be installed and thereafter maintained.
-Such demarcation may consist of logs, a tree or hedge row, fencing, or other prominent physical marking approved by the responsible official.
-In addition, small-twelve inch (12") by eighteen inch (18") signs shall be posted on a six foot high green steel post at an interval of one per lot or every one hundred feet, whichever is lessgreater, and perpetually maintained at locations along the outer perimeter of the wetland buffer as approved by the responsible official, and worded substantially as follows:

-Wetland and Buffer Area-Please rRetain in a natural state.
+Any action granting or approving a development permit application shall be conditioned on all the following: - Temporary Marking-Buffer During Construction.
+The location of the outer extent of the wetland buffer shall be marked in the field and such markings shall be maintained throughout the duration of the permit review and construction. - Permanent Marking of Buffer Area.
+A permanent physical demarcation of fencing and signs along the upland boundary of the wetland buffer area shall be installed and thereafter perpetually maintained. - a.
+Fencing Such demarcationmaymust consist of logs, a tree or hedge row, be 42-inches high continuous fencing, which is vinyl coated chain link, wooden split rail, or similar, as approved by the cityor other prominent physical marking approved by the responsible official.
+In addition, signs - b.
+Signs must measure small twelve inch (12") by eighteen inch (18") and shall be posted on a six foot high green steel post at an interval of one per lot.
+If demarcation is along a tract boundary without lots, then place signs at an interval of or every one hundred feet, whichever is less, and Signs must be perpetually maintained at locations along the outer perimeter of the wetland buffer as approved by the responsible official, and worded substantially as follows: Wetland and Buffer Area-Please rRetain in a natural state.

-A conservation covenant shall be recorded in a form approved by the city as adequate to incorporate the other restrictions of this section and to give notice of the requirement to obtain a wetland permit prior to engaging in regulated activities within a wetland or its buffer.
-Commented [SF26]: The preceding subsection 1, 2 and the Tables are not being proposed to be modified or amended.
+Commented [SF25]: The preceding subsection 1, 2 and the Tables are not being proposed to be modified or amended.
 Keep those sections as adopted.